Concern over Aaron Connolly ahead of Ireland’s Denmark date

 “I’m astounded at what’s gone on there, I really am,” he said.
 “I’ve only worked with him (Keogh) since December and he’s been brilliant, such a great guy.
 I know they have taken it on and so they should, that’s where they (players) really need help, in cases like that.”

-Shamrock Rovers midfielder Jack Byrne, whose form for the Dublin club helped him earn his senior international debut against Bulgaria in September, won the PFAI’s main award, the Player of the Season with Danny Mandroiu of Bohemians picking up the Young Player prize.
+Shamrock Rovers midfielder Jack Byrne, who McCarthy says will, like young Celtic full back Lee O’Connor get game time against New Zealand, won the PFAI’s player of the season award, with Danny Mandroiu of Bohemians picking up the young player prize.

 Vinny Perth and Tim Clancy won the two divisional managers’ awards, Stevens and Denise O’Sullivan won the international awards and Rob Manley of Cabinteely was named as the First Division Player of the Year.